polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

     </div>

     !!!note
         The details of the log output will be explored in a later tutorial.
-For now, it's sufficient to know that your node is running and producing blocks.
+For now, knowing that your node is running and producing blocks is sufficient.

 ## Interact with the Node